iosonja/uikit-exercises/README.md

 #### Challenge 2: Shopping List (built from scratch)

 - An app that takes user input and lists items in a table view.

+#### Project 7: Whitehouse Petitions (tutorial-based)

+- An app that fetches a listing of recent petitions from the White House's API.
+- Topics covered:
+   - UITabBarController
+   - JSON
+   - Codable